Blood Loss, Transfusions, and Transfusion Alternatives - Medical Condition

 Although all types of blood loss may cause complications, it is the large and rapid blood losses that occur during surgery and trauma that are most likely to cause severe complications or death.
 The amount of blood loss that may lead to complications depends on the individual person.
 It is affected by factors such as body size and the presence of certain health conditions (e.g., anemia).

-A person’s risk of blood loss severe enough to require a transfusion during surgery depends on a number of factors, including gender (women generally have a higher risk because they have a smaller volume of blood), health status (conditions such as hemophilia increase the risk of bleeding), and medications or herbs they may be taking (blood thinners such as warfarin* can increase the risk of bleeding).
+A person’s risk of blood loss severe enough to require a transfusion during surgery depends on a number of factors, including health status (conditions such as hemophilia increase the risk of bleeding) and medications or herbs they may be taking (blood thinners such as warfarin* can increase the risk of bleeding).

 The effects of blood loss depend on a person’s general state of health, the amount of blood lost, and how quickly it was lost.
 Bleeding may be internal or external.
 With external bleeding, blood leaves the body through a break in the skin (from a wound, trauma, or surgery), or a body opening such as the mouth, anus, or vagina.
 With internal bleeding, blood is lost from the blood vessels, but stays inside the body, often leading to swelling and pain.
 Both internal and external bleeding can lead to serious complications.
 Internal bleeding may be harder to recognize and diagnose because the bleeding is not visible.